-Use only 6" diameter listed chimney UL 103 HT.
+Use only 6" diameter chimney listed to UL 103 HT.
 Chimney made to this listing is High Temperature rated to 2100 degrees Fahrenheit.
-Use chimney from only one manufacturer.
-Never mix brands.
+USE CHIMNEY FROM ONLY ONE MANUFACTURER.
+NEVER MIX BRANDS.
 Carefully follow the chimney manufacturer's stated requirements and clearances.
 Use the chimney manufacturer's attic guards, roof supports, flashing and fire stops when passing through a ceiling.
 Use a listed thimble when passing through a combustible wall.
 Do not use makeshift compromises during installation.
-Never use a single-wall connection pipe as a chimney!